Dustyroom/flat-kit-doc/index.md

 * _Blueprint Grid (Mugs)_ and _Fruit Vase_ scenes are an exhibition of most sought use cases of cel / toon shading.

-However, you can find there more experimental stuff, too.
+However, you can find more experimental stuff there, too.
 It has been a temptation to overpopulate the scenes with content, because while making these included materials — literally dozens of interesting by-product or work-in-progress materials showed up, but we had to discard them to keep the scenes clean.
 Blueprint Grid is a descriptive one, there is a text telling what we used to get the displayed materials.
 Fruit Vase is actually a collection of 7 scenes.
 There is one vase with fruits across all scenes and each scene is dedicated to some specific look, thus uses a different set of materials.